- 1 The Size of You Spaceships Campervan

 Interested in more information on NEW ZEALAND?
 Check out:

-– Comparing the Best Motorhome & Campervan Hire – New Zealand
+– Comparing the BEST Motorhome & Campervan Hire – New Zealand

-– Review: Kiwi Campers and Happy Campers NZ
+– REVIEW: Kiwi Campers and Happy Campers NZ

 – How to Save Substantial Money Using Bookme NZ

-– 12 Experiences in New Zealand
+– Work Abroad In New Zealand

 The final thing we want to touch upon in this review is accessories.
 During the booking process, you can choose from a wide range of different ones.

 We didn’t go for any of the accessories because we expected they were just a way for Spaceships to extract a bit of extra money from us.
 We later came to regret that decision.